leela-zero/leela-zero/CLOUD.md

 ![screenshot](https://i.imgur.com/6Cxi6PN.png?raw=true)

-Since your ubuntu username is now different from the current username of in the running instance, we will need to delete this instance (that had your default google account name for linux username), as explained earlier in  "In case of system package corruption : Delete the instance", so that the automated startup-script will work correctly with the custom name you set earlier in instance template
+Since your ubuntu username is now different from the current username of in the running instance, we will need to delete this instance (that had your default google account name for linux username).

+Still in VM instances, click on the 3 dot menu at the right of your instance, and click on "Delete", then confirm yes, so that the automated startup-script will work correctly with the custom name you set chose in instance template.

 A new instance will automatically be created and started by the instance group.

 You are now a leela-zero Tesla V100 custom name contributor !
+You don't need to do anything anymore !
-The following optionnal instructions may interest you
+The following instructions are optionnal, but they may interest you.

 # Optionnal extra steps